Opening hours and entry prices

 If you are ”Club Storebælt-customer” you get a 40% discount on the return ticket if you show your voucher.
 We will also give you a 20% discount on your entry to the museum.
 The offer applies to all vehicles of maximum 6 metres.
 Read more here.

 It takes 25 minutes by train from Copenhagen Central Station to Ishøj.
 Take the S train line A towards Solrød/Hundige or line E towards Køge to Ishøj Station, where bus route 128 goes directly to the museum – it takes approx. 5 minutes.
 You can also walk from Ishøj Station to ARKEN via the path system.
 This takes approx.20 minutes.

 Tel: +45 43 54 02 22

 The exhibited works must not be touched.

-ARKEN’s Asger Jorn gallery is open but due to events at the museum the gallery can be closed occasionally.
+The Asger Jorn gallery is temporarily closed.
+The Damien Hirst Gallery and DETLEFS HALL may in rare circumstances be closed to the public due to events at the museum.
 Contact us at +45 43540222 for further information (mon.-thu.
 9 am-4 pm, fri.
 9 am-3 pm).

 Baby changing tables

 Baby changing tables are available in the ladies’ and gents’ toilets on the lower ground floor.